Please wait while the formulary information is being retrieved.

 The following precautions are available for BEXSERO (meningococcal group b vaccine, 4-component):

-MenB-4C (Bexsero(R)): Safety and efficacy have not been established in infants and children younger than 10 years of age.
-MenB-FHbp (Trumenba(R)): Safety and efficacy have not been established in infants and children younger than 10 years of age.
+MenB-4C (Bexsero(R)): Safety and efficacy have not been established in pediatric children younger than 10 years of age.
+MenB-FHbp (Trumenba(R)): Safety and efficacy have not been established in children younger than 10 years of age.
 In a clinical study in infants younger than 12 months of age+ who received a reduced dosage of MenB-FHbp, fever occurred in 90% of vaccinees.
+Clinical data strongly suggest that a 2-dose series of MenB-FHbp would not be effective in children 1 to <10 years of age.

 Contraindicated